wp-plugins/easy-webtrends/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==

+= 1.0.8 =
+* Fixes paths for components of the plugin.

 = 1.0.7 =
 * Allows Easy Webtrends to run on any domain.